 Arizona State Treasurer

-Kimberly Yee was first elected to the Arizona Legislature in 2010 and served as the Senate Majority Leader.
-Kimberly was the second woman elected as Senate Majority Leader in Arizona’s history, following U.S. Justice Sandra Day O’Connor who served in the position in 1973, forty-four years earlier.
+Kimberly served as Senate Majority Leader and became the second woman elected to this position in Arizona’s history, following U.S. Justice Sandra Day O’Connor who served the position in 1973, forty-four years earlier.

 Elected on November 7, 2018

 First Republican Chinese-American woman to be elected into a statewide position in the United States of America

 First Asian-American to be elected into the Arizona State Legislature

 Second woman to serve in the Arizona State Senate as the Senate Majority Leader

 Undergraduate degree from Pepperdine University